-- During the WWL 2022 reporting period, church communities gathering in villas did not receive permission to reopen after COVID-19 measures eased.
-In combination with an ongoing lack of sufficient church space at the only religious complex in Qatar, thousands of expatriate Christians were denied worship while mosques and malls reopened. - During the WWL 2022 reporting period, at least one incident was reported in which expatriate Christians were interrogated and deported due to accusations of proselytism.
+- During the WWL 2023 reporting period, at least one incident was reported in which the contracts of expatriate Christians were terminated due to accusations of proselytism.
+They subsequently were banned from the country.
 Due to security concerns, no further details can be published. - Violent incidents against Christians are rarely reported.
-However, it is estimated that thousands of expatriate Christians face abuse.
-According to a report by Amnesty International ('All Work No Pay', 2019), despite promises to improve labor conditions, thousands of migrant workers still suffer from labor abuses.
-In an earlier report ('My Sleep Is My Break', 2014), Amnesty International highlighted practices of (sexual) abuse of female migrant workers, especially, many of whom are Christian.
+However, although not primarily faith-related, it is estimated that thousands of expatriate Christians face abuse.
+According to a report by Amnesty International AI (AI, "All Work No Pay", 2019), despite promises to improve labor conditions, thousands of migrant workers still suffer from labor abuses.
+In an earlier report (AI, "My Sleep Is My Break", 2014), AI highlighted practices of (sexual) abuse of especially female migrant workers, many of whom are Christian.

-WWL Year Churches or Christian buildings attacked or closed Christians detained Christians raped and/or sexually assaulted Christians physically or mentally abused
+WWL Year Churches or Christian buildings attacked or closed Christians raped and/or sexually assaulted Christians forced to marry Christians physically or mentally abused

-2022 100 1 10 10
+2023 0 10 0 10

-2021 0 0 10 10
+2022 100 10 1 10

-This table includes only a few categories of faith-based violence during the reporting period - see here for full results.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.